When and Why to Use

 row_name | string | no | "scale" | Label for the row dimension in reporting |

-number_of_points | int | no | 5 | Number of scale points (e.g., 5 for -2 to +2) |
+number_of_points | int | no | 5 | Number of scale points; slider and button styles support 2-10 points |

 first_point | int | no | 1 | Starting value for scale (optional) |

-style | string | no | "slider" | "slider", "button", or "star" input style |
+style | string | no | "slider" | "slider" or "button" input style |

-dont_know_option | str | no | "" | Optional "Don't know" response per pair |
+dont_know_option | str | no | "" | Optional "Don't know" response per pair; reported with this text and stored as a sentinel value |

 randomize | bool | no | False | Randomize row order |

-recodes | Dict[str, str] | no | - | Map ranges or raw scores to grouped labels |
+recodes | Dict[str, str] | no | - | Map exact point strings (e.g., "1", "5") to reported labels; no range or percentage syntax |

 image | MediaItem | no | - | Optional image above the task |